Blanching almonds — they are so QUICK and easy to do. I will show you how simple it is in this step by step process!

 - Start peeling the almonds by squeezing each almond between your thumb and index/middle finger.
 The skin of the almonds should easily slide off by now.

-- If you are not using the almonds right away, make sure they are completely dry before placing them in a container for storage.
+- If you are not using the peeled almonds immediately, ensure they are dry before storing them in a container.

 Notes

-- Remember to rinse the almonds with cold water.
+- Cook’s Tip #1: Rinse the almonds with cold water.
 It helps in stopping the almonds from cooking.

-- When you store the blanched almonds for later use, place them in the oven for a few minutes first, at low temperature.
-It ensures that they're dry when you put them away.
-Otherwise, they will end up with molds inside the container.
+- Cook’s Tip #2: When you store the blanched almonds for later use, place them in the oven for a few minutes at low temperature to ensure they’re completely dry when you put them away.

 Leave a Reply